goodarzilab/pyteiser/README.md

 Input files:
 - Necessary:
 	- `rna_fastafile`: a fasta file with RNA sequences of interest
-	- `exp_values_file`: expression values in a csv format.
+	- `exp_values_file`: expression values in a tsv format.
 It should have 2 or more columns, one column with names of of sequences, another column with values.
 The names of these two columns have to be specified with the `--anno_name_column` and `--measur_column` arguments.
 All the names of the sequences listed in this file must also have a corresponding sequence record in the fasta file provided with `rna_fastafile`.
 The measurement values might be integer or float numbers.
 	- `seeds_file`: a binary file containing the seeds to search through.
 Such file can be created with `seeds_generator.py` script
 - Optional:
 	- user can include a file with RNA structure probing data (SHAPE or DMS-seq) to guide the possible match selection.
 There is no commonly used standard format for SHAPE RNA reactivity data; therefore, we are using the two-column SHAPE file format used by RNAstructure package ([link](https://rna.urmc.rochester.edu/Text/File_Formats.html#SHAPE)).
 SHAPE file provided by user should contain SHAPE profiles for multiple sequences, separated with `>`, like in fasta file.
 SHAPE file can be provided to the `filter_profiles_by_folding.py` script with the `--shape_profile` argument